ualib/agda-algebras/appendix_glossary.rst

     source vertex
       Given a directed graph :math:`\mathbf G = (V,E)` and an edge :math:`e=(v_1,v_2) ∈ E`, we refer to :math:`v_1` as the **source vertex** of :math:`e`.

+    structure
+      In Lean, a non-recursive inductive type that contains only one constructor is called a **structure**.
+In mathematics, a structure may refer to an :term:`algebraic structure` or a :term:`relational structure`.

     subalgebra
       Suppose :math:`𝔸 = ⟨A, F^𝔸⟩` is an algebra.
 If :math:`B ≠ ∅` is a :term:`subuniverse` of 𝔸, and if we let :math:`F^𝔹 = \{ f ↾ B : f ∈ F^𝔸 \}`, then :math:`𝔹 = ⟨ B, F^𝔹 ⟩` is an algebra, called a **subalgebra** of 𝔸.